Algebraic $K$-theory for squares categories: A derived motivic measure

-In the case of the squares categories $\Blow_k$, $\SmComp$ and $\Comp_k$, the distinguished squares (blowup squares and abstract blowup squares of smooth and complete varieties and of complete varieties respectively) form nice cd-structures, denoted $B$, $ASC$ and $AC$ respectively \cite[Proposition 6.8]{kuijper}.
+In the case of the squares categories $\Blow_k$, $\SmComp$ and $\Comp_k$, the generating squares (blowup squares of smooth and complete varieties, abstract blowup squares of smooth and complete varieties, and abstract blowup squares of complete varieties, respectively) form nice cd-structures, denoted $B$, $ASC$ and $AC$ respectively \cite[Proposition 6.8]{kuijper}.
 We consider the associated topologies $\tau_B$, $\tau_{ASC}$ and $\tau_{AC}$ on the categories $\Blow_k$, $\SmComp$ and $\Comp_k$.

 In the case of the squares category $\Var_k$, to our knowledge the distinguished squares can not be extended to a nice cd-structure on the category of varieties.
-However, consider the following category. \begin{definition} Let $\mathbf{Span}_k$ be the category with as objects varieties over $k$, and as morphisms spans
+However, consider the following category. \begin{definition} Let $\mathbf{Span}_k$ be the category with objects varieties over $k$, and as morphisms spans